alibakh62/Robotics/notes/localization/1_kalman_filters.md

 That’s right, the Kalman Filter treats all noise as unimodal Gaussian.
 In reality, that’s not the case.
 However, the algorithm is optimal if the noise is Gaussian.
 The term optimal expresses that the algorithm minimizes the mean square error of the estimated parameters.

 ## Designing 1D Kalman Filters
+Before we dive into designing a Kalman filter, let's make sure that we're on the same page when it comes to naming conventions.
+Since a robot is unable to sense the world around it with complete uncertainty, it holds an internal belief which is its best guess at the state of the environment, including itself.
+As mentioned before, a robot constraint to a plane can be described with three state variables: two coordinates `x` and `y` to identify its position and one angle `\theta` to identify its orientation.
+These are its state variables and we will denote a state the bold letter **`x`**. **States** may change over time so sometimes we will use a subscript to represent state `x` at time `t`.

+Two steps are involved in the Kalman filter algorithm: **measurement update**, and **state prediction**.

+**Measurement Update:** You know that a robot can perceive its environment using sensors which produces a **measurement**.
+This is denoted with the letter **`z`** and `z_t` represents measurement obtained at time `t`.
+Next, our control actions such as movement can change the state of our environment. **Control options** are denoted by **`u`** and `u_t` represents the change of state that occurred between time `t-1` and `t`.

+We need to start Kalman filter cycle somewhere and this is usually with an initial estimate of the state.
+The estimate does not have to be accurate.
+It can be aweful guess and the Kalman filter will still manage to give us good results very quickly.

+Then, we iterate between the measurement update where we gain knowledge about our environment and the state prediction which causes us to lose knowledge due to uncertainty of robot motion.

 See the video [here](https://youtu.be/5YChifc8z1M).